 The practice had arrangements to ensure the smooth running of the service.
 These included systems for the practice team to discuss the quality and safety of the care and treatment provided.
-There was a clearly defined management structure and staff felt supported and appreciated.
+There was a clearly defined management structure and staff who we spoke with felt supported and appreciated.

-The practice team kept complete patient dental care records which were, clearly written and stored securely.
+The practice team kept complete patient dental care records which were clearly written and stored securely.